usnistgov/5gdeploy/20231017/README.md

 ```

 This scenario has 1 gNB by default.
-If you change gNB quantity in `+gnbs=` flag, you must edit `--bridge=n3,eth,` flag correspondingly so that every gNB has its own N3 network interface; `--bridge=n3,vx,` flag does not need changes.
+If you change gNB quantity in `+gnbs=` flag, you must also edit `--bridge=n3,eth,` flag, so that each gNB has its own N3 network interface.
+gNB does not use N4 network, so that `--bridge=n4,eth,` flag can remain unchanged.